drbitboy/Tycho2_SQLite_RTree/gaia/README.md

 * Takes order 1d to complete
 * See comments in gaia.py for more options
 * Limited to stars brighter than magnitude 18.6 (default) in any of G, BP, or RP bands
+  * Includes about 803Mstars i.e. roughly half of the total Gaia data set.
   * This may be changed
 * Writes 251GB in two SQLite3 database files in ./gaia*.sqlite3
 * Writes 5MB+ file csv/MD5SUM.txt